Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (update) and the resource (list of users for a User Group).
-It effectively distinguishes this tool from siblings like usergroups_update (which likely updates group metadata) and usergroups_users_list (which lists users).
+The description clearly states 'Update the list of users for a User Group', which specifies the verb (update) and resource (list of users for a User Group).
+It distinguishes from sibling tools like usergroups_update (which updates group properties) and usergroups_users_list (which lists users).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.